Ferryman

 As she waited his answer to hear

-"Although it's no night to be crossing" he said
+"Although it's no night to be crossing," he said

-For their sake, I'll take you aboard
+"For their sake I'll take you aboard

-They must be near dying with worry for you,
+They must be near dying with worry for you

-And one fare I'll easily afford"
+And one fare I'll easily afford."

 Chorus

-with the waves surging over the bow
+With the waves surging over the bow.

-Grimmly the old pilot clung to the tiller
+Bravely the old pilot clung to the tiller

 And steered the craft over somehow